jamest1903/museumXTD/README.md

 ```

 ### 2.2.2.
 Adding and/or modifying content
-- Add and/or edit content in the [Ressources](https://www.museumxtd.ch/)  tab
+- To add and/or edit content in the [Ressources](https://www.museumxtd.ch/) tab, read this note [Notes question et ressource](https://github.com/MediaComem/museumXTD/blob/main/Comment%20%C3%A9diter%20les%20contenus%20de%20la%20plateforme/Notes%20question%20et%20ressource.md) (written in French)
-Click on this [[Notes question et ressource|page]] to understand how to edit content that appears on the museumxtd.ch platform in [[index|Ressources]], directly from Obsidian.

-- Adding and/or editing content in the [Répertoire](https://www.museumxtd.ch/tables/)  tab
+- To add and/or edit content in the [Répertoire](https://www.museumxtd.ch/tables/) tab: <br>
-If you want to modify the texts on the Répertoire page, please go to : [[tables]]
+Please go to [tables](https://github.com/MediaComem/museumXTD/blob/main/tables/tables.md) (written in French) if you want to modify the texts on the page<br>
-If you want to add references to the database, please follow the tutorial [[Tableau Acteurs et Projets]]
+Please follow the tutorial [Tableau Acteurs et Projets](https://github.com/MediaComem/museumXTD/blob/main/Comment%20%C3%A9diter%20les%20contenus%20de%20la%20plateforme/Tableau%20Acteurs%20et%20Projets.md) (written in French) if you want to add references to the database

 ### 2.2.3.
 Adding new images
 All images are to be stored in the root **images** folder.
 To add an image to an MD file, write `![image caption](/images/nameFile.png)`, with: